What is energy?

 Many forms of energy exist, but they all fall into two basic categories:

 - Kinetic energy

 Potential energy is stored energy and the energy of position.
-There are several forms of potential energy.

 Kinetic energy is the motion of waves, electrons, atoms, molecules, substances, and objects.

 Chemical energy is energy stored in the bonds of atoms and molecules.
-Batteries, biomass, petroleum, natural gas, and coal are examples of stored chemical energy.
+Batteries, biomass, petroleum, natural gas, and coal are examples of chemical energy.
 Chemical energy is converted to thermal energy when people burn wood in a fireplace or burn gasoline in a car's engine.